 Mad Money host and former hedge fund manager, Jim Cramer, provides stock traders with all manner of investing advice.

-CNBC's Scott Cohn and the Options Action traders discuss the stocks they'll be watching next week.
+CNBC's Melissa Lee and the Fast Money traders discuss the day's top trades and the stocks they'll be watching tomorrow.